manavarora2001/account-api/README.md

 # account-api
-The application can be executed by executing the AccountAPIApp class in com.moj.accounts folder
+The application can be started by executing the AccountAPIApp class in com.moj.accounts folder

-PreRequisite:-
+PreRequisite to start the application:-
 * JRE on machine
 * Maven ,to download the dependencies
 * Application will start on the port:- 8080